LuanEdCosta/create-project-files-cli/README.md

 ## :point_right: Getting Started

-Follow the steps below to learn how to use tis library.
+Follow the steps below to learn how to use this library.

 1. Create a folder called `__file-templates__` in the root directory of your project.
 2. Create a file called `test.txt` in the `__file-templates__` folder.